henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 - no matter what vector `v` you pick in a vector space, `0 · v` gives you the same result, which is called the **zero vector** and denoted as `0`.
 Adding the zero vector to any vector leaves that vector unchanged: `0 + v = v + 0 = v`.
 - every vector v has an opposite vector, `-1 * v`, written as `-v`.
 Due to rule 2.3, `v + -v = (1 + -1)
   · v = 0 · v = 0`.
-For every vector, there is another vector in the vector space that “cancels it out” by addition.
+For every vector, there is another vector in the vector space that “*cancels it out*” by addition.

 As an exercise, you can improve the Vector class by adding a zero vector and a negation function as required members.
 A class like Vec2 or Vec3 is not a collection per se, but it does describe a collection of values.
 In this way, we can think of the classes Vec2 and Vec3 as representing two different vector spaces,and their instances represent vectors.